TuuZzee/fe-monorepo/README.md

 This workspace is build using [Lerna](https://github.com/lerna/lerna) and [Yarn workspaces](https://yarnpkg.com/features/workspaces).
-Lerna has a lot of available commands and tools, especially for packages publishing (open source), [here](https://bitfinder.atlassian.net/l/c/EvL8Tetn) is the exhaustive list that we will mainly use (in private repository mode).
+Lerna has a lot of available commands and tools, especially for packages publishing (open source)

 ```sh
 # Clone the repository